Moduli space of connections on rational irregular curves: Compactified Moduli Space of connections of PV type

 and, for $\beta=-\kappa_0$:

-In both cases the matrices depends, as desired, on the parameter $t$ defining the stable nodal curve and on the parameter $\alpha$ defining the connection. \end{proof} \begin{oss} We can say that $\alpha$ is the coordinate of the exceptional divisor arising from blowing up the red points in $\F_2$. \end{oss} We still have to study what happens on the other irreducible components, with coordinate $X=f_{Q^0}(x)$.
-In order to do so, we consider the matrix $f_{Q^0}^*\Omega_0$ with the parameter $\hat p$. \begin{lemma} The limit $\Omega_0^{f_{Q^0}}:=\lim_{q\to0}f_{Q^0}^*\Omega_0$ produces a well defined connection. \end{lemma} \begin{proof} Computing the limit we get:
+In both cases the matrix depends, as desired, on the parameter $t$ defining the stable nodal curve and on the parameter $\alpha^0_\pm$ defining the connection. \end{proof} \begin{oss} We can say that $\alpha^0_\pm$ are the coordinates of the exceptional divisors arising from blowing up the red points in $\F_2$ (represented in green in Figure \ref{Okam}). \end{oss} We still have to study what happens on the other smooth component of the stable curve, with coordinate $X=f_{Q^0}(x)$ (\ref{fQ0}).
+To do so, we consider the matrix $f_{Q^0}^*\Omega_0$ with the parameter $\hat p$. \begin{lemma} The limit $\Omega_0^{f_{Q^0}}:=\lim_{q\to0}f_{Q^0}^*\Omega_0$ produces a well defined connection. \end{lemma} \begin{proof} Computing the limit we get:

-\end{proof} A further computation shows that we get two different kinds of connections.
-For a generic value of $\hat p$ we get a connection with a ramified pole in $X=1$, while for $\hat p=0, -\kappa_0$ (that are the values appearing in Lemma \ref{Q0}) we get the hypergeometric equations we were expecting. \begin{prop} Connections with $\hat p = 0, -\kappa_0$ have the same residual spectral data in the node. \end{prop} \begin{proof} Computing residual spectral data as shown in the end of Section \ref{resspecd} we get $(\kappa_0+1)^2$ and $(\kappa_0-1)^2$ for $\hat p=0$ and $\hat p =-\kappa_0$ respectively. \end{proof}
+\end{proof} A further computation shows that we get two different types of connections.
+For a generic value of $\hat p$ we get a connection with a ramified pole in $X=1$, while for $\hat p=0, -\kappa_0$ (that are the values appearing in Lemma \ref{Q0}) we get the hypergeometric equations we are expecting. \begin{prop} Connections with $\hat p = 0$ have the same residual spectral data in the node that corresponds to $(\kappa_0+1)^2$.
+Connections with $\hat p= -\kappa_0$ have also the same residual spectral data in the node that corresponds to $(\kappa_0-1)^2$. \end{prop} \begin{proof} It follows from a direct computation via the formula \ref{formresspec}, in Section \ref{resspecd}. \end{proof}

 \textbf{Connections on $Q^\infty$.} The same procedure as for $Q^0$ can be applied (see Section \ref{symm}).
 The vertical coordinate that we should use is $P^\infty=-\frac{\hat p}{(\frac{1}{Q}-1)^2}$, where $Q=1/q$.